IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP4-TONE-ANALYSIS/README.md

 7. Test locally

 Great!
-We're now analyzing the text coming back from the Speech to text service.
+We're now analyzing the text coming back from the Speech to text service and we can see the results in our browser's dev console.
 We'll want to save the tone analysis results that along with the output text.
 Let's make some updates for that.

 ## Saving the Tone Analysis

-1. Update [`public/index.html`](./public/index.html) to include a field for the tone analysis JSON in the save modal
+1. Update [`public/index.html`](./public/index.html) to include fields for the tone analysis in the save modal

 	```
 	<div class="form-group">